www.qtsoftware.de

 Example

-ForDBC provides you a few simple data base - an MS/Excel sheet (ODBCTest.xls) and an MS/Access database (test-db.mdb).
+ForDBC provides you two simple data bases - an MS/Excel sheet (ODBCTest.xls) and an MS/Access database (test-db.mdb).
 The MS/Access database contains a table named "Tabelle1".
 Its structure and contents:

 This table contains 4 columns named "ID", "I4", "DP" and "STR".
 This example shall demonstrate how to use the common Fortran variable types INTEGER, REAL.
 DOUBLE PRECISION and CHARACTER.

-To obtain all values of the table one would perform the SQL command:
+To obtain all values of the table one would execute the SQL command:

 SELECT id, i4, dp, str FROM tabelle1